Australia is a unique and diverse country in every way - in culture, population, climate, geography, and history

 • South Australia

 South Australia is home to the cosmopolitan city of Adelaide and has some of the best-known wine regions in the world.
 The Barossa valley northeast of Adelaide is renowned for its Shiraz, while to the southwest lies Kangaroo Island, a must for nature buffs.

 • Western Australia

 Western Australia has its own set of charms, including spectacular beaches and outback destinations.
 Perth is a vibrant city with a buzzing music and arts scene, while Broome, in the Kimberley Region, is a Bucket List spot you shouldn't miss.

 • Northern Territory

 Quintessentially Australian and studded with amazing landscapes, the Northern Territory is often at the top of many travel wish lists.
 Don't miss the iconic sights, including Katherine Gorge, Kakadu, the Olgas and of course, Uluru (Ayers Rock).

 With some of Australia’s best wilderness areas, the isolated island of Tasmania is a laid-back mix of cool and quiet, with trendy markets and galleries in Hobart, and stunning nature reserves to explore.
 It’s also home to the iconic Tasmanian Devil.

 Wherever you’re planning to visit in Australia, make sure you’re fully protected with travel insurance.
-Travelling to Australia is an exciting experience but before you go it’s worth checking the latest Foreign Office advice, which can be found here.
+Travelling to Australia is an exciting experience but before you go it’s worth checking the latest Foreign, Commonwealth & Development Office advice.